Manage network

 -

-Go to KakaoCloud Console > Beyond Compute Service > Bare Metal Server.
+Go to the KakaoCloud Console > Beyond compute service > Bare metal server menu.

 -

-In the Instance menu, select the [More] icon > Associate public IP of the instance.
+In the Instance menu, click the [More] icon on the instance to associate a public IP, then click Associate public IP.

 -